Anubhavick/Dictionary-spell-checker/README.md

 ### Interactive Menu

-The terminal app presents a beautiful menu with colors and emojis:
+The terminal app presents a menu interface:

 ```
 ╔════════════════════════════════════════╗
-║   📚 Dictionary Spell Checker          ║
+║   Dictionary Spell Checker             ║
 ╚════════════════════════════════════════╝

-1) 🔍 Check spelling
+1) Check spelling
-2) ➕ Add new word to dictionary
+2) Add new word to dictionary
-3) 📖 Display all dictionary words
+3) Display all dictionary words
-4) 🚪 Exit
+4) Exit
 ```

 **Option 1: Check Spelling**
 - Enter a word (e.g., `Cat`)
 - Case-insensitive matching
-- Shows ✅ if correct or ❌ with suggestions if not found
+- Shows success message if correct or suggestions if not found

 **Option 2: Add Word**
 - Enter a new word